cdallasanta/Java-projects/README.md

 # Java-projects
-This is a series of projects found on this link or through "Automate the Boring Stuff with Python" by Al Sweigart in order to practice my python scripting.
+This is a series of projects found on <a href"https://docs.google.com/document/d/1TyqD2_oDtiQIh_Y55J5RfeA91JJECc97xYIKM112H9I/edit">this link</a> or through "Automate the Boring Stuff with Python" by Al Sweigart in order to practice my java scripting.

 Here are the porjects in this repository so far:

 Bottles.java - 99 Bottles of Beer on the Wall Lyrics -Learning ifs and System.out.println

-#(not yet in repository)
-magic ball.py - Magic 8 Ball.
+Magic8Ball.java - Magic 8 Ball.
 Type in a question, it will give an answer -Answers are in a list that are easy to add to
--Will add a GUI once I learn about those modules
+-uses random numbers, lists, and a somewhat arbitrary scanner object -Will add a GUI once I learn about those modules

+#(not yet in repository, copied from the python folder where I'm working on the same projects)
 collatz.py - Input a number and it uses the Collatz Conjecture until the number reaches 1 -Practicing for loops, defining functions, and handling errors